 She stretched her neck, searching the star-pocked heavens, and regretted the movement.
 She knew what the pain and stiffness and exhaustion meant; her time was coming fast.

 She allowed a tear to fall, heard the hiss as it touched her leg.
 Felt the relief it brought to her skin.
-She would leave so many tasks unfinished; knowledge unlearned; treasures discovered.
+She would leave so many tasks unfinished; knowledge unlearned; treasures undiscovered.
 She curled inside the soft down, willing sleep to overtake her.

 Her children would not mourn her passing.
 They were gone from her in more than body, though she had tried to keep them close.
 They left as soon as they were able, though she wanted to teach them all she’d learned, save them the pain of mistakes, the pain of learning to fend for themselves.
 But regret was useless.